Emmanuel-Develops/crud-graphql-mongodb-react-typescript-chakra/README.md

 As a frontend specialised dev, this project was an expose to backend and databases.\
 Next is hosting this repo as a FullStack app.
 I'll update this readme as soon as that is accomplished.

+Coming back to this project 6 months later, I added google signIn and authentication to the backend.
+The app can work with anonymous users and loggedIn users.
+Carried out some research for authentication with GraphQL.
+It's been quite a ride

 ## Available Scripts